- Tour ancient Canterbury

 Driving distance: 200 miles (321 km)

-This county in South East England is best known for its prestigious university, which was established in 1096.
-You can explore Oxford University and the area's other sights, such as:
+This county in southern England is best known for its prestigious Oxford University, which was established in 1096.
+Today you can tour the university as well as the area's other sights.

-Blenheim Palace: Visit one of the United Kingdom's finest stately homes, explore its landscaped gardens, see its collection of art and artifacts, butterfly house, and Marlborough Hedge Maze.
+One can't-miss highlight is Blenheim Palace.
+The seat of the Dukes of Marlborough, this is one of the United Kingdom's finest manor homes.
+Explore its landscaped gardens, admire its collection of art and artifacts, visit the Butterfly House (home to butterfly species from around the world), and meander through the Marlborough Hedge Maze.

 Driving time: 1 hour and 30 minutes